Izziabby/data-science-S2023/challenges/c04-gapminder-assignment.md

 **Observations**:

 - Kuwait is an outlier in both 1952 and 2007
-- All of the countries gdpPercap median increased from 1952 to 2007
+- All of the continents gdpPercap median increased from 1952 to 2007
 - Asia’s, Africa’s, America’s and Europe’s upper quartile increased significantly from 1952 to 2007
   - Europe’s upper quartile had the largest increased